marcoverl/CVUserGuide/source/ManagingGPUs.rst

   4000 GB of extra ephemeral disk space.

+- **cloudveneto.32cores360GB20+8000GB4T4**

+  Flavor for an instance with 4 GPUs Nvidia T4,
+  32 VCPUs, 360 GB of RAM, 20 GB of ephemeral root disk space, 8000 GB of extra ephemeral disk space.

 - **cloudveneto.8cores40GB20+500GB1Quadro**

   Flavor for an instance with 1 GPU Nvidia Quadro RTX 6000,